AdobeDocs/experience-manager-cloud-service.pt-BR/help/journey-migration/cloud-acceleration-manager/using-cam/cam-golive-phase.md

 ---

-# Fase de ativação no Cloud Acceleration Manager {#golive-phase-cam}
+# Fase Go Live no Cloud Acceleration Manager {#golive-phase-cam}

-A placa Go Live fornece todo o conteúdo relevante que destaca a preparação, as ações específicas a serem tomadas e a consideração completa para garantir uma publicação tranquila e bem-sucedida no AEM as a Cloud Service.
+A placa de ativação fornece todo o conteúdo relevante que destaca a preparação, as ações específicas a serem tomadas e a consideração completa para garantir uma ativação tranquila e bem-sucedida no AEM as a Cloud Service.

-Clique no cartão do projeto para abrir a landing page do projeto e navegue até a **Go Live** conforme mostrado na figura abaixo.
+Clique no cartão do projeto para abrir a página de aterrissagem do projeto e navegue até a seção **Ativar**, conforme mostrado na figura abaixo.

 ![imagem](/help/journey-migration/cloud-acceleration-manager/assets/golive-1.png)